 What dog owners are really paying for

 A lot of content frames dog walking as “get paid to walk.”
 That’s not what your best clients are buying.
+They’re paying for:

 - Reliability.
 Same days, same general time window.